MohammedSharukh/Introduction_to_GNNs/README.md

 6. Assembling a **two-layer Graph Convolutional Network (GCN)**
 7. Training it with TensorFlow 2 and reading the results (~75% accuracy)

+## Theory

+For the mathematical foundations — spectral graph theory, expressivity (Weisfeiler–Leman), graph diffusion, and the geometry/topology of GNNs (including **sheaves**, parallel transport, and curvature) — see [THEORY.md](./THEORY.md).

 ## Key concepts explained

 - Message passing / neighbourhood aggregation